The Parcel Pantry

 Color: The Parcel Pantry’s core color palette consists of yellow, greens, and blues that communicate hope, health, and technology.
 The neutral shades of cream and brown are a reference to the cream colored twine and brown paper used in old fashioned methods of wrapping parcels.
 They compliment the core color palette and are easier on the eyes when communicating large amounts of information.

 Typography: Cooper BT is The Parcel Pantry’s lead display typeface.
-It is very rounded and soft in its design, making it a serif typeface that feels sincere, yet mature.
+It is rounded and soft in its design, which makes for a serif typeface that feels sincere while maintaining a sense of maturity.
 PP Object Sans is The Parcel Pantry’s workhorse typeface.
-It is a very geometric sans-serif typeface with its regular weight being carefully tuned for small sized body text.
+It is a very geometric sans-serif typeface with its Regular weight being carefully tuned for small sized body text.

 Brand Mark: The Parcel Pantry’s brand mark is heavily inspired vintage postage stickers and stamps.
 It allows for a more playful way of incorporating branding into designs, sometimes functioning as a watermark.